 Anterior atlanto-occipital membrane

-The anterior atlanto-occipital membrane is a thin membrane that joins the upper border of the anterior arch of the atlas to the outer margin of the foramen magnum.
+The anterior atlanto-occipital membrane is a thin membrane that joins the upper border of the anterior arch of the atlas (C1) to the anterior inferior surface of the foramen magnum.
 It is a continuation of the anterior longitudinal ligament above the C1 level.
 It is immediately posterior to the ...

-The apical ligament is a small ligament that joins the apex (tip) of the dens of C2 to the anterior margin of the foramen magnum.
+The apical ligament is a small ligament that joins the apex (tip) of the dens of C2 to the anterior margin (basion) of the foramen magnum.
 It is the weak, fibrous remnant of the notochord and does not contribute significant stability.
-The more posterior alar and cruciate ligaments are stronger and therefore far more clinically significant.
+The more posterior alar and cruciate ligaments are stronger ...

-The alar ligaments join the lateral margins of the sloping upper margin of the dens of C2 to the lateral margins of the foramen magnum (adjacent to the occipital condyles) and lie on either side of the apical ligament.
-They are paired ligaments that are very strong and limit rotation of the head.
+The alar ligaments join the lateral margins of the sloping upper posterior margin of the dens of C2 to the lateral margins of the foramen magnum (adjacent to the occipital condyles) and lie on either side of the apical ligament.
+The may be oblique or vertical and are thickest at the occipital at...

 Cruciate ligament of the atlas